Tithonus (The X-Files): Plot

 In New York City, a man with a camera follows a woman from an elevator through a corridor to another elevator, where all the people appear to be gray.
 He gets off on a floor before the woman and runs down the stairs.
 Lights flicker and the elevator cable snaps.
 As the man reaches the basement, the cab crashes and its door spills open to reveal the woman's wrist, covered with blood.
 The man begins to snap photos.
 Later, in Washington, D.C., FBI Assistant Director Alvin Kersh (James Pickens, Jr.) assigns Dana Scully (Gillian Anderson), along with Agent Peyton Ritter from New York, to the case.
 Scully's partner Fox Mulder (David Duchovny) looks at the material on Scully's desk and points out that the case looks like an X-file—and that Kersh is obviously splitting them up.

 Scully and Ritter soon discover that their prime suspect, Alfred Fellig, who has worked as a police photographer since 1964, has not aged at all in any of his official photos on his renewal applications.
 Elsewhere in the city, Fellig watches a criminal kill a youth for his sneakers.
 When he approaches to take photos of the dying young man, the murderer returns and repeatedly stabs Fellig, but he pulls the knife out of his back and walks away.
 Scully and Ritter learn of the crime and of the fact that Fellig's prints are on the knife.
 Ritter demands to know how Fellig always seems to be around when people die, but Scully realizes that the man is in pain and asks whether he was wounded in the attack which Fellig says he merely observed.
 When she sees the wounds on his back she sends him to the hospital, much to Ritter's chagrin.
-Ritter reminds Scully that they are trying to charge Fellig with murder, and to not let him go.
+Ritter reminds Scully that they are trying to charge Fellig with murder, not to release him.